NVIDIA/grcuda/notes.md

         * Expose a function in the GrCUDA DSL?
 More flexibility, but changing options using the DSL is not very clean
     * Problem: how to handle CPU control flow?
 In GrCUDA we are not aware of `if` and `for` loops on the host side
         * The DAG cannot be build statically, we need to update it as we receive scheduling orders, and decide if we can execute or not
+    * Problem: how do we identify if a parameter is read-only?
+If two kernels use the same parameter but only read from it, they can execute in parallel
+        * This is not trivial: LLVM can understand, for example, if a scalar value is read-only, but doing that with an array is not trivial
+        * Users might have to specify which parameters are read-only, which is still better than using handles

 ## Open questions

 1. What are `map` and `shred` functions?
 Are they exposed to the outside?